Health Library

 Reactive Arthritis (ReA)

 Reactive arthritis (ReA) often occurs two to four weeks after an infection.
-This happens in some other part of the body, like the gastrointestinal (GI) tract, urinary tract, or the genitals.
+The infection happens in some other part of the body, like the gastrointestinal (GI) tract, urinary tract or the genitals.
 GI infections most often involve diarrhea, belly pain and cramping.
 They are caused by bacteria like salmonella.
 Infection in the urinary tract or genitals may not have a specific symptom (mostly in females).
-The inflamed joints do not have these bacteria.
-They are still the site where many inflammatory cells collect and cause symptoms for unknown reasons.
+The inflamed joints do not have these bacteria in them, but they are the site where many inflammatory cells collect and cause symptoms for unknown reasons.
 ReA is more common in people with the genetic marker HLA-B27.
-This is a gene that is there in about 70 to 90 percent of patients with arthritis that affects the spine.
-In most children with ReA the arthritis is short-lived with all symptoms going away.
-Some children may have a more chronic course.
+In most children with ReA, the arthritis is short-lived and all symptoms eventually go away.
+Some children may have more chronic symptoms.
 Some patients may develop complete JAS over several years.

 Arthritis Associated with Inflammatory Bowel Disease (IBD) or Psoriasis